 Depositors are encouraged to also provide as much metadata as possible in their NMR-STAR/NEF file using the tags defined by their respective data dictionaries.
 However, some necessary metadata will be collected through the wwPDB deposition user interface and then added to the NMR-STAR or NEF data file.
 Upon file upload, OneDep provides the following diagnostics:

-Identifies the file type as an NMR unified data
+Identifies the file type as NMR unified data

 Validates the NMR data including checking NMR data content and providing data diagnostics such as identifying unusual chemical shift data values and chemical shift values outside of the expected range.
 The various checks provide warnings for depositors to review (Table 1)